piyasamyak/Higher-Lower-Game-Project/README.md

 # Higher-Lower-Game-Project
-Play a game where you guess who has higher Instagram followers
+Play a game where you guess who has higher Instagram followers.

 ## Getting Started